 2. Value of increased productivity

 Whether the course is delivered in a classroom or digitally, there are challenges.
-The biggest challenge is to transfer knowledge to work.
-We quickly forget the knowledge if we do not apply directly.
+The biggest problem is that quite a bit of knowledge is transferred to work.
+We quickly forget the knowledge we do not apply directly.
 According to Ebbinghauser approx. 70% over 2 days.
-Research shows that we as a result of the internet has relocated our memory into our mobiles and actually remember even less.
-Other research shows that we only apply 15% of what we learn from a course.
+Research shows that we as a result of the internet has relocated our memory in to our mobiles and actually remember even less.
+Other research shows that we only apply 15% of what we learn on a course.

-As the picture shows, a single course is not enough to create the capabilities we need at work.
+As the picture shows, a single course is not enough to create the ability we need at work.

-The above has led us to learn at work today, just when we need the knowledge.
-Occasional course sessions simply have too low impact, or as Tony Driscoll (professor at Duke University) describes the problem:
+The above has led us to learn at worktoday, just when we need the knowledge.
+Occasional course sessions simply have too low an impact, or as Tony Driscoll (professor at Duke University) describes the problem:

-- Only 15% of the employees’ abilities depend on knowledge, the rest of motivation, leadership, processes, etc.
+- Only 15% of the employees’ abilities depend on knowledge, the rest on motivation, leadership, processes, etc.

 - Only 15% of the learning depends on formal education, i.e. courses